Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 - 4 min read

 When it comes to addressing the signs of ageing—fine lines, wrinkles, sun spots, and uneven texture—two of the most popular clinical treatments are laser resurfacing and chemical peels.
-But which one actually delivers better results?
+But which one delivers better results?

 If you’re based in Nottingham and considering rejuvenation treatments at a clinic like Rosem Health in West Bridgford, understanding the differences, benefits, and suitability of each can help you make the most informed decision for your skin.